efrecon/unforge/README.md

 + When run from within a `git` repository, will automatically use a file called `.unforge` at the root of the repository as an index when adding the first time -- and unless specified otherwise.
++ When run from within a `git` repository, the `main` and `master` branches will be resolved to their current reference in the `.unforge` index.
+This freezes the imported code at the current moment in time and avoids problems when updating later.
+The list of branches to resolve can be changed through the option `-r`.
++ Automatically detects the default branch of github and gitlab projects.
 + `unforge` will automatically climb up the hierarchy starting from the destination directory to look for the `.unforge` index file when adding, installing or deleting.
 This means that while keeping the `.unforge` index